 How to deal with hand sucking

 There's usually nothing to worry about when it comes to hand sucking, as long as your baby's hands are clean, and they aren't in any pain or discomfort.
-If you do want to discourage them from sucking on their hand, however, there are some useful tools to help them.
+If you do want to discourage them from sucking on their hand, however, if it becomes excessive, it’s important to understand why and to address it appropriately says Dr José.

-If your baby's hands are looking for things to explore, they might benefit from sensory toys such as rattles and crinkle books.
+If your baby's hands are looking for things to explore, they might benefit from sensory toys such as rattles and crinkle books and if they need a little self-soothing, you might want to try a dummy.

 When to worry